 School of Behavioral Sciences

 In addition to training mental-health experts and practitioners, the school is home to several applied institutes that promote groundbreaking research in areas of high national and social priority.

-Dean / Professor Gil Goldzweig
+Prof. Gil Goldzweig

 Professor Goldzweig is involved in a wide range of public activities, among them volunteering with the welfare office in South Tel Aviv and offering counseling to residents of Jaffa who cannot afford private care.